dubreuia/intellij-plugin-save-actions/README.md

 ## Bugs / features

-Dat plugin do not work ?
-You want more features ?
+Dat plugin do not work?
+You want more features?
 You can [ask me on twitter](https://twitter.com/dubreuia) or [create an issue on github](https://github.com/dubreuia/intellij-plugin-save-actions/issues).

 ## Compatibility